 Lastly, the best part of the decor in this design is the pendant lights over the island, which invert the room's color scheme.

-Usually, dark cabinets and walls are a mistake in small spaces, as they make the space feel even smaller.
+Dark cabinets and walls are usually a mistake in small spaces, as they make the space feel even smaller.
 However, this room looks and feels great with the deep blue cabinets, mainly due to the abundant natural light from the left wall.

 The whole kitchen combines things most wouldn’t put together, such as the brown shelves with the marble counter and the grey and white floor.